 The MF Yuba has difficult access using Henness Pass Road to reach the first impoundment dam at Jackson Meadows Reservoir.
 Below Jackson Meadow is another impoundment dam, Milton Reservoir.
 Between Jackson Meadows and Milton reservoirs, the MF Yuba is artificial only with single barbless hooks and zero take.
 Below Milton, the MF Yuba is rugged canyon water with rainbows 10-14 inches.
 Box canyons start at an area known as The Gates of the Antipodes and the MF Yuba plunges into steep descents with plunge pools and cascades.
 Large Browns are known to inhabit the deeper pools.

-This is a 27-acre, shallow lake located about 2 miles below Jackson Meadows Reservoir at an elevation of 5690'.
+This is a 15-acre, shallow lake located about 1.5 miles below Jackson Meadows Reservoir at an elevation of 5650'.
 It is part of the Wild Trout Program of DFG and is home to trophy-size trout.
 The lake requires barbless lures or flies and a 2 fish limit with a maximum size of 12".
 By adjusting the regulations so that the larger Browns remain within Milton Lake, the trout have been able to outcompete the Bullheads which were feeding upon the smaller trout and keeping the trout populations low during the 1980's.
 Season is the last Saturday of April to November 15.
 It can reached by traveling about 17 miles on Henness Pass Road from Hwy 89, north of Lake Tahoe.
 The lake was drained in 1993 and the bottom was excavated with a 8 to 10 foot deep trench with lateral trenches in a "herringbone" pattern.
 The trout move into the shallower areas to feed in the early and late parts of the day and retreat to the main trench midday.
 Numerous substrate improvements were made to provide habitat for native crawdads.
+Most of the trout are in the 10 to 14 inch range but there are numerous large trout as well.
 The lake was restocked with two different strains of browns which have reached 18" to 22" inches by 1998.
 Large rainbows also inhabit these waters.
 These trout use the Middle Fork of the Yuba between Jackson Meadows and Milton to spawn.
 Usually sometime in June is the best time to start fishing here as the water is near 40 degrees due to the snowmelt prior to June.
-July and August are excellent times to fish.
+July is an excellent time to fish as well as late September through October.
 The lake is best fished from float tubes as large weed beds hug the shores.
+The inlet holds many fish gathering to migrate upriver, Rainbows in the late Spring and Browns in the Fall.
 The south shore is forested up to the shoreline and the north shore is rocky.

 There are numerous hatches of midges, caddis, and callibaetis.
 Chironomid patterns can be used throughout the season.
 The size decreases from a #12 in the Spring to a #20 by late Summer.
 The Chironomid patterns that are most effective are in the gray, olive, rust, orange, and black colorations.
 The Callibaetis hatch starts in June and begins around mid-morning.
 Use emerging duns, then spinners.
 A Gray Drake hatch (Adams #10) also occurs in June.
 Effective patterns are PTN (#12 to 14), Callibaetis emerger, Crippled Mayfly, Adams, and midges(#18 to 22) along the edges of the weed beds.
 During midday or when no hatch is present, try Brown or Olive Woolly Buggers(#8-10).
 As on any Sierran Lake, Flying Ant patterns can also be very effective in sizes 12-14.
 Due to the high Crayfish population along the rock edges on the North Shore, use an Orange-Brown Woolly Bugger.

-Suggested tackle is a 3-5 weight rod with a WF Floating Line, a Sink-Tip Line, and a Full Sinking Line.
+Suggested tackle for many of the trout is a 3-5 weight rod with a WF Floating Line, a Sink-Tip Line, and a Full Sinking Line.
 Leaders should be 9 foot with a 5x to 7x tippet.
+However, you may want to move up to a 7 wt, fast-sinking line with a 3x tippet when targeting the large Browns that reside deep within the channels.
+These big boys are best fished just an hour before dark.

 Jackson Meadows Reservoir: